 Towards a Healthy Social Life at School Enhancing the social experience of their children is one important reason why parents place their children in group learning activities.
 Cultivating a healthy social life is very difficult if parents have prejudices based on race, ethnicity, social background, gender identity, etc. We strongly believe that racism and all other prejudicial thoughts, statements, and actions deserve strong condemnation wherever we find them, and we ask that you as a parent only consider placing your child in this program if such prejudices are not a part of your worldview.

-We place a lot of emphasis on the quality of students’ interactions and will frequently have conversations with individuals or small groups of students to discuss social dynamics we observe or hear about.
+We place a lot of emphasis on the quality of students’ interactions and will frequently have conversations with individuals, small groups, or the entire student body to discuss social dynamics we observe or hear about.
 Social drama can be uncomfortable, and yet sometimes the air must be cleared.
 We give the children models for how to peacefully resolve differences and hold each other accountable.
 We encourage each student to speak their truth clearly and respectfully, to listen to others, and to think about appropriate next steps to make the situation right.
 This kind of social work takes time, patience, courage, and often a sense of humor.
 Growing into good and helpful people may be hard or uncomfortable work, and helping our friends and classmates be their best selves can also be difficult.
-We firmly believe these things are worth learning, so we spend time on it.
+We firmly believe these things are worth learning, so we spend time on them.

 Being Prepared for Weather and Normal Risks in Nature We believe that normal risks and challenges are good for human development, so students are encouraged to explore all 8 acres of our rugged Texas property.
 There are natural dangers in the form of flora (e.g. stinging nettle and cacti), fauna (e.g. fire ants and wasps) and geology.
 Children will climb (and possibly fall from) trees, run and trip, and sometimes get scrapes, cuts, bumps, and bruises in the natural course of healthy play.
 All of this is part of growing up to be strong and resilient.
 Common sense, respect for all creatures, and care for one another are actively cultivated, and teachers and first aid kits are always nearby.
 In cases of emergency, we would call 911.